-What is Leaky Gut Syndrome?
-Very simply, it is the inflammation and weakening of the intestinal walls.
-This can happen for a number of reasons, but it is very often the result of a Candida overgrowth or some other form of gut dysbiosis.
-The Candida cells, which are relatively benign in their yeast form, adopt their fungal form and begin to grow hyphae – the long branches that grow out of the fungus.
-These branches invade the cells in your intestinal lining, creating inflammation and permeating the membrane that prevents substances from leaking out.
+Candida albicans is a yeast that lives naturally in the body, usually without causing any trouble.
+However, when Candida cells adopt their fungal form and begin to grow hyphae – the long branches that grow out of the fungus – they can wreak havoc on the gut.
+These branches invade the cells in your intestinal lining, creating inflammation and permeating the membrane that prevents harmful substances from leaking out.

 How To Avoid Triggers For Leaky Gut Syndrome

 The Candida diet means you’ll be avoiding many of the inflammatory, gut-weakening foods that can lead to Leaky Gut Syndrome.
 These are some of the major causes of the inflammatory response: